 Order and Shipping FAQ Buyers Feedback Contact us Tile registered design identification service Tile identification and appraisal service What is Majolica Handpainted Stencilled Slip Tube Line Applied encaustic Émaux Ombrants Lustre Barbotine The Minton Companies Chr Dresser Tiles Making a Splash Attributions 1001 Art Nouveau Tiles CD 1001 Art Nouveau Tiles CD Errata Condition Chip Crack or Hairline Crazing Surface Marks Partial hairline Manufacturing Imperfections, Flaws or Factory Faults Stun Fireplace Tiles Verso, Back, Reverse General Comments Iridescence

+All Together.
+All of our individual tiles on one page, well over 1000.
+For collectors and feature tiles in design schemes.
+For larger groups see the appropriate pages.
 Art Nouveau, the first art movement that allowed true freedom for artists which combined with new technology produced the most amazing tiles ever.
-Aesthetic tiles from designers who worked with industry to produce the best possible tiles.
+Aesthetic Movement tiles from designers who worked with industry to produce the best possible tiles.
 The widest ranging styles of the 19thC which were affordable.
 Arts and crafts, studio, innovations.
-Hand made or hand decorated tiles and innovative techniques which extended the spectrum beyond print and majolica Japanoiserie In 1868 trade opened up with the rest of the world when the previously rarely seen unique nature of Japanese art influenced artists worldwide.
-Pictures and portraits.
+Hand made or hand decorated tiles and innovative techniques which extended the spectrum beyond print and majolica Pictures and portraits.
 The durability of tiles made fine line art in places unavailable to other materials.
 Most popular in the 1870s and 1880s.
 Transfer prints.
 The primary medium of 19thC wall tile decoration superceded by majolica in the 20thC, many were hand coloured.
 Majolica. from 15thC origins processes advanced but the name remained the same culminating in the brilliant lead glazed wares of the early 20thC Blue and white.
 From the earliest days of transfer printing a popular colour combination on ceramics.
-Many were made/decorated by pottery companies.
+Many were made by pottery companies.
 Gothic the first 'new' style of the Victorian era at the birth of industrial tile manufacture.
 Fun and bright designs not sombre as the name now suggests Floral tiles with a strong nature study emphasis, botanical likenesses of the brilliance of nature.
-Most popular in the last two decades of the 19thC Tube lined.
+Most popular in the last two decades of the 19thC Tubeline.
 The process of piping an outlne like icing a cake and filling with glazes a premium price technique for art tiles, limited editions and panels.
-Mintons.
+Minton.
 Herbert Minton started making tiles around 1830, nephew Michael Hollins took over in 1840, later nephews Robert Taylor and Colin Campbell also made tiles.
 Marsden.
-A hero of 19thC and 20thC tile design and technology George Marsden spent his time and efforts making the wares rather than promoting the brand.
+A hero of 19thC and 20thC tile design and technology ot so well known because George Marsden spent his time and efforts making the wares rather than promoting the brand.
 Josiah Wedgwood & Son were involved in tile making since the days of the founder in the 18thC.
 Most seen are transfer printed from the 1880s.
-The Pilkington Tile Co mostly made wall tiles for the construction boom at the turn of the century and comparatively few decorative tiles.
+Pilkington's Tile Co from wall tiles for the construction boom at the turn of the century to lustre and other art tiles following the establishment of the art pottery.
 Fine Art.
 Exceptional handpainted and other tiles by artists, designers and companies of great repute and unattributed decorators in very good or better condition.
 Pot stands and Trivets .
 A natural extension given the use of ceramics in tableware and the added durability of tiles many tile companies made purpose made pot stands.
 Small Tiles smaller than 6" x 6".
 From mostly being used as borders and fillers in the edwardian era it was fashionable to set strong designed tiles amid a field of plain tiles.
 Large Tiles larger than 6" x 6", mostly 8" x 8" from the 1870s and 80s and 6" x 12" from the 1890s and 1900s.
 Many handpainted, 6" x 12" were difficult to make and expensive.
 One colour.
 Show great modelling and moulding skills and glaze technologys at times having a magical 3D effect.
 They had some of the best glazes of the times. ?
 Panels, groups of tiles that form a set, from two to hundreds.
 For that unique feature in an installation or mounting as objéts d'art.
 Fireplace sets.
 Mostly sets of ten or twelve or equivalent for traditional british cast iron fireplaces London.
 Tiles made, designed and decorated in London.
 In the capital of the world's largest empire there was great demand for bespoke designs.
 Miscellaneous items.
 Books, frames, advertising items and anything else that looks interesting and antique tile related.
-All Together.
-All of our tiles on one page, over 1000 tiles so it takes a while to fully load.
-Tile Heaven on CD No or slow internet connection?
-Whilst we have been boosting image quality our pages have been loading more slowly for those on dial-up.
-It's easy to forget what dial-up speeds are like having broadband but there are still many places even in Europe and North America without broadband.
+Japanoiserie In 1868 trade opened up with the rest of the world when the previously rarely seen unique nature of Japanese art influenced artists worldwide.

 Alternate addresses: www.tileheaven.uk | www.tileheaven.co.uk | www.tile-heaven.co.uk | www.tileheaven.com | www.tile-heaven.com